-I visited Kumano Nachi Taisha by car.
-From Osaka, following the coast of the Kii peninsula, as soon as I left the city of Wakayama I entered a world of nature.
+We visited Kumano Nachi Taisha by car.
+From Osaka, following the coast of the Kii peninsula, as soon as we left the city of Wakayama we entered a world of nature.

-On the way I stopped to take a break in Shirahama, but I remember that the sea was so beautiful that I wanted to swim, despite the fact that it was February.
+On the way I stopped to take a break in Shirahama, but we remember that the sea was so beautiful that we wanted to swim, despite the fact that it was February.

 The first night, I slept in a Youth Hostel at Shionomisaki, in the southernmost margin of Honshu.

-The second day I left Shionomisaki and in about one hour with the car I arrived in Kumano Nachi Taisha, which is a bit on the inland.
+The second day we left Shionomisaki and in about one hour with the car we arrived in Kumano Nachi Taisha, which is a bit on the inland.

 Walking few minutes from the parking area there was the Daimonzaka, a part of the Kumano old road.

-Climbing the Daimonzaka, I could see the Nachi falls in the distance.
+Climbing the Daimonzaka, we saw the Nachi falls in the distance.

 That image appears alongside the beautiful three ordered red pagoda of the Seiganto-ji temple, it was a great poscard-like scene.